tongnianw/tongnianw.github.io/_pages/about.md

 - **IS 1413 — Excel for Business Information Systems**
      ***Instructor***, Undergraduate, Fall 2024
-     *Department of Information Systems and Cyber Security*, UTSA
+     *Department of Information Systems and Cyber Security*, UTSA Alvarez College of Business

 - **IS 2053 — Programming Languages I with Scripting**
      ***Instructor***, Undergraduate, Spring 2024
-     *Department of Information Systems and Cyber Security*, UTSA
+     *Department of Information Systems and Cyber Security*, UTSA Alvarez College of Business

 🏆 Honors and Awards
 ------